 Many contractors are prequalified by FDOT.
 But for those without that designation, procedures and prequalification criteria are first advertised and published, including a public hearing notice.
 There is an appeal process for any objections with de novo review at the circuit court within 30 days.

-Should your company run into any problems bidding on these or other projects, it’s a good idea to loop in your South Florida construction law attorney early in order to thoroughly prepare your appeal and have the best chance of winning the bid for your construction company.
+Should your company run into any problems bidding on these or other projects, it’s a good idea to loop in your South Florida construction law mediation/arbitration early in order to thoroughly prepare your appeal and have the best chance of winning the bid for your construction company.